 The apparent success of enlargement and the terms on which it is taking place have surprised many analysts and aroused many critics.
 Most commentators treat enlargement as a radical break in the history of the EU.
-They find the prospect of enlargement itself mystifying and invoke idealistic motivations on the part of European governments to explain it.
-At the same time, many criticize the EU for taking too long to enlarge and for imposing burdensome conditions on the candidates.
-Still others fear that enlarge-
+They find the prospect of enlargement itself mystifying and invoke import idealistic motivations on the part of European governments to explain it.
+At the same time, many criticize the EU for taking too long to enlarge and for imposing burdensome conditions for doing so.
+Still others fear that enlargement without substantial federalizing reform will lead to gridlock and crisis.